edumeet/edumeet/README.md

 A WebRTC meeting service using [mediasoup](https://mediasoup.org) as its backend.

-Try it online at https://mediasoup.akademia.no.
+Try it online at https://akademia.no.
+You can add /roomname to the URL for specifying a room.

 ## Installation